joaoafonso386/starwars-app-redux/README.md

 ## App Features ##

-- Rendering a list of starwars characters via the swappie API and create an accordian type app to show additional info about them.
+- Rendering a list of star wars characters via the swappie API and create an accordion type app to show additional info about them.

 - Store state with redux and provide it to the App.